CARING. IT’S IN OUR DNA.

 Lead Clinical Coordinator

-Christina Moore, MS, CCC-SLP, is a highly trained and highly skilled clinical specialist who earned her bachelor’s degree in mass communications from UC Berkeley, multiple teaching credentials from UC Irvine, and her master’s in communication disorders from the University of Dallas, Texas.
-Christina’s elementary school teaching experience makes her a perfect fit with our pediatric populations, and her expertise in dysphagia, stroke, and dementia make her an invaluable asset to our adult clients both at home and in rehabilitative facilities.
+Christina Moore, MS, CCC-SLP, is an exceptionally trained and experienced clinical specialist who earned her bachelor’s degree in mass communications from UC Berkeley, multiple teaching credentials from UC Irvine, and her master’s in communication disorders from the University of Dallas, Texas.
+Christina’s elementary school teaching background makes her a perfect fit with our pediatric populations, and her expertise in dysphagia, stroke, and dementia make her an invaluable asset to our adult clients both at home and in rehabilitative facilities.
 She holds numerous licensures and credentials and has worked with a diverse array of patients across a wide variety of settings, including neonatal care, primary and secondary schools, inpatient and outpatient pediatric care, acute care, adult and geriatric inpatient rehabilitation, skilled nursing, assisted living, independent living, home health, and teletherapy.
 Areas of specialization include but are not limited to feeding dysfunction, speech and language disorders, fluency impairment, autism spectrum disorders, ADD/ADHD, Down syndrome, traumatic brain injury, vocal cord dysfunction, aphasia, visual neglect, anomia, and right hemisphere dysfunction.
 When Christina’s not helping everything run smoothly at TPL, she pursues her role as mentor and educator at the university level, serving as a graduate clinical supervisor and graduate guest lecturer.